drexelforchrist/CollegiateLinkAPI/README.md

 If you expand or improve this API, you must at least consider submitting a pull request.

+## Installation

+Use Composer.

+	composer require drexelforchrist/collegiatelink-php
+	composer install

+## Prerequisites

+ - PHP >5.5
+ - some idea of how to write PHP.

 ## Motivation

 To campus leaders, CollegiateLink is difficult to use for meaningful productivity.
 For instance, there's no way to integrate it with a student organization's external website.
 This API is meant to help fix that.
 Essentially, this API simply mimics user actions.

-## Prerequisites

- - PHP >5.0
- - some idea of how to write PHP.

 ## Use